Rawl Lewis

-Rawl Nicholas Lewis (born September 5, 1974) is a Grenadan cricketer.
+Rawl Nicholas Lewis (born September 5, 1974) is a Grenadan former cricketer.
 Lewis featured as a leg spinner for both the Windward Islands and the West Indies in his cricketing career.
 Lewis also formerly managed the West Indies.

 Playing career

 As a native of Grenada, Lewis primarily featured as a leg spinner.
 He went on to captain the Windward Islands in their victorious 2000-01 Red Stripe Bowl campaign.
 He also played for Barrow Cricket Club in England, before being recalled to the West Indies squad for the 2005-06 tour of New Zealand.

 Lewis was again recalled to the West Indies team in 2008 for the 2nd Test match against South Africa.
-He picked up 3 wickets in the match, which the West Indians eventually lost by seven wickets in Cape Town.
-He eventually played only 5 tests and 26 ODIs in his international career.
+He picked up 3 wickets in the match, which the West Indians lost by seven wickets in Cape Town.
+He played 5 Tests and 26 ODIs in his international career.

 Managerial career

 He was named as the Windies' interim manager for the 2016 ICC World Twenty20 in India.
-The West Indians went on to win the competition and lewis was thereafter appointed as the side's manager on a permanent basis.
+The West Indians went on to win the competition and Lewis was thereafter appointed as the side's manager on a permanent basis.